-- · OneLogin Protect - Authenticator - SMS - Email - 1.
+- OneLogin Protect - Authenticator - SMS - Email - 1.
 In the OneLogin MFA dialog, provide the following settings: - a.
 Name: The unique name assigned to the provider.
 The name is for administrative purposes only and will not be seen by the end users (up to 50 characters). - b.
 Description: Enter any text.
 The text is seen only here and used for administrative purposes (up to 255 characters). - c.
 DNS Host Name: Enter the complete OneLogin DNS host name of your subscription; for example, <subdomain>.onelogin.com. - d.
 Client ID: Enter the API Client ID created in OneLogin.
-Safeguard for Privileged Passwords requires that the Manage All permission is used for the e.
+Safeguard for Privileged Passwords requires that the Manage All permission is used for the API credentials created in OneLogin.
+For more information, see Working with API Credentials. - e.
 Client Secret: Enter the API Client Secret created in OneLogin.
 Safeguard for Privileged Passwords requires that the Manage All permission is used for the API credentials created in OneLogin.
-For more information, see Working with API Credentials.
+For more information, see Working with API Credentials. - 2.
+Click OK.